Baker: Phased reopening won’t begin unless Mass. sees ‘sustained downward trends’ in key coronavirus stats

-FOXBOROUGH, MASS.
-(WHDH) - Gov. Charlie Baker said Wednesday that a phased reopening of the economy will not begin on May 18 unless Massachusetts has seen a “sustained downward trend” in a number of key coronavirus statistics.
+BOSTON (WHDH) - Gov. Charlie Baker said Wednesday that a phased reopening of the economy will not begin May 18 unless Massachusetts continues to see a “sustained downward trend” in a number of key coronavirus statistics.

 RELATED: Baker ‘really encouraged’ after Mass. records lowest percentage of positive coronavirus cases since early March